Salty-Shio/learning-go/notes.md

 ### Constants

 These are variables that don't vary.
-In other words, you can assign them, but once assigned, they don't change.
-You also have to assign a value to a const at declaration unlike variables where there is a default value.
+In other words, we can assign them, but once assigned, they don't change.
+We also have to assign a value to a const at declaration unlike variables where there is a default value.

 ```go
 const name string // Error